imanidev/dictionary-app/README.md

 - **Responsive Design:** Bootstrap is utilized to ensure the app works seamlessly on various devices and screen sizes.

-- **Error Handling:** Error handling is implemented to provide useful feedback when encountering issues such as when when the app cannot find a word.
+- **Error Handling:** Error handling is implemented to provide useful feedback when encountering issues such as when the app cannot find a word.

 ##  Demo